bitcoin-sv/bitcoin-sv/doc/README.md

-Bitcoin ABC
+Bitcoin SV
 =====================

 Setup
 ---------------------
-Bitcoin ABC is a fork of Bitcoin Core, which is the original Bitcoin client and builds the backbone of the network.
+Bitcoin SV is a fork of Bitcoin ABC, which is the original Bitcoin Cash client and builds the backbone of the network.
 It downloads and stores the entire history of Bitcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Bitcoin ABC, visit [bitcoinabc.org](https://download.bitcoinabc.org/).
+To download Bitcoin SV, visit [bitcoinsv.io](https://bitcoinsv.io/).

 Running
 ---------------------